Decoding the Surgical Scene: A Scoping Review of Scene Graphs in Surgery: Data Statement

 \section{Data Statement}

 The data for this scoping review consists of the collection of identified and analyzed peer-reviewed articles.
 The detailed search strategy, including databases, search strings, and inclusion/exclusion criteria, is described in the Methodology section.
 All articles included in the final synthesis are cited within the manuscript and listed in the References section.
 The data charting form is available from the corresponding author upon reasonable request.
-The review protocol was registered on the Open Science Framework (OSF; osf.io/fruq8), where the data charting form and an interactive version of the summary tables from Appendix A are also publicly hosted.
+The review protocol was registered on the Open Science Framework (OSF; osf.io/jh68z), where the data charting form and an interactive version of the summary tables from Appendix A, including the code used to analyze the data, are also publicly hosted.